 Ultimately, screencasts are all about the teaching-learning experience.
-The proposed patterns emphasize improving presentation quality to help enhance this experience.
-The patterns themselves are not hard to implement but by following them you can easily create a better experience for both the screencaster and the viewer.
+The proposed patterns emphasize improving presentation quality to help enhance the teaching-learning experience.
+The patterns themselves are not hard to implement but following them you can easily create a better experience for both the screencaster and the viewer.